ivanmota/IgugaChecksumUtility/docs/en-US/Compare-IgugaFileHash.md

 # Compare-IgugaFileHash

 ## SYNOPSIS
-Compare the file hash with a know hash
+Compare a file with a known hash

 ## SYNTAX